 The nuclear sector can be divided into five key areas, outlined below.
-On the nucleargraduates programme, you’ll have a unique opportunity to work across each of these areas, gaining invaluable insight into the industry.
+On the nucleargraduates programme, you'll have a unique opportunity to work across these areas, gaining invaluable insight into the industry.

 Decommissioning is at the forefront of meeting this sector's commercial and environmental challenges.
 Only by safely and efficiently managing the legacy of the nuclear industry from the past 50 years, can society can have confidence in the next generation of nuclear power stations.
 This is most definitely long term work, undertaken over the next century and beyond.

 Power generation makes up the best known part of the nuclear industry.
 It's not surprising.
 Right now, the UK's nuclear power stations already account for nearly 20% of the electricity supplied to meet national needs.
 A diverse range of power station designs are in use and as such people with diverse skills are needed.
 What's more, the growing appetite for clean, safe and reliable energy has led to the commissioning of a new wave of power stations.